howisjames/howisjt-com/content/posts/pi-zero-cam.md

 ### Daylight Timelapse

-Test number two was a daylight time lapse sequence at comparatively close distance observing the bluebirds nesting in my new bluebird house.
+Test number two was a daylight timelapse sequence at comparatively close distance (about 5 feet) observing the bluebirds nesting in my backyard bluebird house.
 No motion detection was involved.
 The camera simply captured a full 16MP image once every 5 minutes.
 That night I visually scanned through the photos and discarded all without a bird in the frame.
 I batch renamed the images with sequential numbers, and then Photoshop was used to process the sequence into a very short video shown below.

 {{< youtube LuZukTHq7KY >}}